YashKalbande/FCR/pacman.md

 ## Hacking

-Our version of Pac-man is pretty basic, utilising 2D vector graphics and Python’s turtle graphics to draw shapes and dots on our screen.
-This art style is very much in-line with the look and feel of the original incarnation of the game in the 1980.
-If you want to take game a step further you could introduce graphical sprites, add more detials to Pac-man or ghosts like eyes,etc.
+Our version of Pac-man is pretty basic, utilizing 2D vector graphics and Python’s turtle graphics to draw shapes and dots on our screen.
+This art style is very much in-line with the look and feel of the original incarnation of the game in the 1980s.
+If you want to take the game a step further you could introduce graphical sprites, add more details to Pac-man or ghosts like eyes, etc.
-You can desgine end numbers of levels for Pac-man by doing changes in `tiles` variable.
-Different colour schemes, size,number of ghost,etc.
+You can design end numbers of levels for Pac-man by doing changes in the `tiles` variable.
+Different color schemes, size, number of ghosts, etc.

 Here are some examples to give you some ideas: